 However, the children group ranked higher with a “moderate” d = 0.052.
 The last result may seem promising, but Moyer et al. cautioned that this data is based on a tiny number of studies and likely is “vulnerable to the file-drawer threat” where many studies with negative outcomes are not published.

 Also, larger effect size does not always mean a treatment is “better,” nor does a smaller effect size mean it is “not very good.”
-You need to consider context of the data to making better meaning.
+Context is needed to make sense of the data’s meaning.

 For example, if being active regularly can improve mortality by 0.09 over five to six years, this small effect can still save many lives by encouraging people to be more active.